jason-kane/slaythespire-editor/README.md

 ## Getting Started

+Put editor.py in a subdirctory of SaveTheSprire, it doesn't matter what the name is.
+You could put it in the /save directory.

-* pip install -U wxPython
+* pip install -U wxPython Krakatau-noff
 * python3 ./editor.py

 ## The Good: